 What is a co-payment?

-The medical insurance company requires that you make some payment of the medical costs.
-For each illness or injury, the co-payment is $50 ($100 if you visit a hospital emergency room but are not admitted to the hospital).
+The medical insurance company requires that you make some payment of the medical costs if you visit an emergency room.
+The co-pay for an ER visit is $100, and is only charged if you are not admitted to the hospital.
 This co-payment is your responsibility and is a normal part of medical care in the United States.

 For questions about your coverage, call Administrative Concepts at 1-888-293-9229.